Bhanuprakashtalari/RTL-Design-beginner-to-advance/README.md

 **4. System-on-Chip (SoC) Design**
 - Bus architectures, IP integration, and Design for Testability (DFT).

-I’m also working on adding video explanations for each code example, which will be available soon on my YouTube channel. 🎥
+I’m also preparing video explanations for each code example, which will be available soon on my YouTube channel. 🎥

-I hope you find this repo helpful, whether you’re learning or just exploring.
-If you have any questions or want to discuss potential opportunities, feel free to reach out.
+I hope you find this repo useful as the content grows.
+Feel free to check back regularly for updates, and don’t hesitate to reach out if you have any questions or want to discuss potential opportunities.

 Happy designing and learning! 🌟